Have your say

 These PSPs will establish a 10-year vision for how each precinct can grow into more vibrant, connected, and liveable places.
 They will guide land use, building form and density, infrastructure, movement networks, environmental values, and community spaces to ensure future development is well-planned and coordinated.

-Two scenario ideas have been prepared for each precinct.
-These ideas reflect findings from early technical analysis as well as feedback received during the first phase of engagement in July-August 2025.
-Find out more about the ideas for each precinct below.
+Missed the Week 2 conversation?
+These ideas reflect findings from early technical analysis as well as presents the feedback received during the first phase of engagement in July-August 2025.
+Find out more about the Week 2 ideas for each scenario below.

 The scenarios for the West End aim to create an activity hub at the Spoilbank Marina, which could build on the investment in the area in different ways, each scenario framing the Spoilbank Marina as the heart of the West End, providing activity, new development and views out to the water.
 Wedge Street remains an important commercial node in the West End with proposed amenity enhancements (colourful painting of shopfronts, reducing hard paving areas, more shading and soft landscape upgrades).
 There is also the idea for future enhancement of Marapikurrinya Park to create a foreshore esplanade park with historical, cultural and educational signage.